chiubaca/notes/permanent-notes/everest-basecamp.md

 We arrived at our first teahouse, the Sherpa Guide Lodge, where we would spend one night.

 ![the btbc team at lukkla](attachments/GOPR0235.jpg)
-> The team arriving at Lukkla
+> The team arriving at Lukla.

 ![](attachments/20230406_142626.jpg)
-> The Sherpa Guide Lodge
+> The Sherpa Guide Lodge.

 <div class="strava-embed-placeholder" data-embed-type="activity" data-embed-id="8773766993" data-style="standard"></div>